Why South Dakota Schools Are Part of a Successful Region: 3 Student-Friendly Benefits

 It doesn't take long to realize that South Dakota is special.
 With fewer than a million residents, this state might be considered small.
 But the people here have turned the region's size into a major strength.
 In fact, it would be hard to find another state where collaboration, kindness, and honest work are valued as much as they are here.
 The region simply has a character that invites success.

-That's why the state's population is expected to grow by nearly 14.7 percent between 2015 and 2035.* South Dakotans are building upon their successes and creating a prosperous future that a lot of people want to be part of.
+That's why the South Dakota Department of Labor and Regulation expects the state's population to grow by 10 percent between 2020 and 2035.
+South Dakotans are building upon their successes and creating a prosperous future that a lot of people want to be part of.
 Throughout South Dakota, colleges and universities (including career-oriented trade schools) are helping the next generation of professionals prepare for that future.

 Will you be one of those people?
 As you explore that possibility, think about a few of the greatest advantages of getting your education here.
 Students and graduates of schools in South Dakota frequently benefit from: